grahamegrieve/ClinicArrivals/documentation/VideoJitsi.md

 # How to use the Video Conference

-## ON your Mobile Phone
+## On your Mobile Phone

-1. A link to the chat will be send to your by your doctor in an SMS message
+1. A link to the chat will be send to you by your doctor in an SMS message

 - Click the attached link
 - A webpage will open automatically with a prompt to download the app.
 Click 'download the app'.